|The Frankfurt-Tipp rating:|

 |Genre:||Tragicomedy, Comedy, Drama|

-Charming alleys, picturesque houses, the fascinatingly beautiful canals - a visit to Amsterdam should always be accompanied by a real feeling of happiness.
-Not so with Arthur (Josef Hader).
-Because Arthur came from Vienna to Amsterdam to die here.
-He's got one more night before he makes his appointment at the clinic.
+Charming alleys, picturesque houses, the fascinatingly beautiful canals - a visit to Amsterdam should actually always be accompanied by a genuine feeling of happiness.
+Not so for Arthur (Josef Hader).
+For Arthur has come from Vienna to Amsterdam to die here.
+He has one night left before his appointment at the clinic.
 He wants to spend this last night on earth in style with a delicious dinner and a good bottle of wine.
-But then the young Claire (Hannah Hoekstra) gets in the way, who wants to take her own life in the hotel room next door.
-Arthur can prevent this, but the young woman does not seem to be really grateful for it.
-And so he follows their heels and the two of them form a community of destiny that gives the two so different people, who had actually ended their lives, a whole new view of their situation…
+But he is interrupted by young Claire (Hannah Hoekstra), who wants to take her own life in the hotel room next door.
+Arthur is able to prevent this, but the young woman doesn't seem to be really grateful.
+And so he attaches himself to her heels and a community of fate develops out of the two, which gives the two so different people, who had actually finished with their lives, a completely new view of their situation.

-The fact that the movie works so well is, of course, largely due to the very well written dialogues, but also to the actors who perform them.
-It is above all the chemistry between the reliably good Josef Hader and the newcomer Hannah Hoekstra that makes the balls perfect for the faster word battles.
-Neither in the humorous passages, nor in the more emotional moments, the two are too fat.
-So what happens between Arthur and Claire that night really seems real, which finally leads to the fact that the viewer of this trip is really carried away by Amsterdam at night.
+The fact that the film works so well is, of course, largely due to the very well-written dialogue, but also to the actors who deliver it.
+Above all, it's the chemistry between the reliably good Josef Hader and newcomer Hannah Hoekstra, who play off each other perfectly, especially in the faster-paced exchanges.
+Neither in the humorous passages nor in the more emotional moments do the two lay it on too thick.
+So what happens between Arthur and Claire that night really feels genuine, which ultimately leads to the viewer really being swept away by this trip through Amsterdam at night.

-Admitted, the finale is very predictable and also looks a little bit constructed.
-However, this is only a minimal flaw in an otherwise really wonderful movie.
-Funny, sad, unagitatedly staged and well played - the perfect ingredients for a successful cinema evening.
-From me there is a clear one: Absolutely worth seeing!
+Admittedly, the finale is arguably predictable and also feels a tiny bit contrived.
+But that's only a minimal flaw in an otherwise really wonderful film.
+Funny, sad, unagitatedly staged and great acting - the perfect ingredients for a successful evening at the movies.
+From me there is a clear: Absolutely worth seeing!